vladbph/cymatix-doc/README.md

     ```
     "conv_padding ":"same"
     ```
-- Use dropout layer.
-By default, `false`.
-    ```
-    "dropout_layer ":"false"
-    ```
 - Dropout layer value.
-By default, `0.3`.
+By default, `0.0`.
     ```
-    "dropout_layer_value ":0.3
+    "dropout_layer_value ":0.0
     ```
-- Ignore signle words.
+- Include signle words into training set.
 By default, `false`.
 If true, all single words are added to the training set without any labels.
     ```
-    "ignore_single_words":false
+    "include_single_words":false
     ```
-- Ignore intents.
+- Include intent names into training set.
 By default, `false`.
 If true, all intents are added to the training set without any labels.
     ```
-    "ignore_intent_words":false
+    "include_intent_words":false
     ```
 - Error intent.
 By default, ``.
-If set, this is the intent to be used if deduction probability did not reach confidence level.
+If set, this is the intent to be used if inference probability did not reach confidence level.
     ```
     "error_intent":""
     ```